 But whoever lives by the truth comes into the light, so that it may be seen plainly that what they have done has been done in the sight of God– John 3:21 NIV

-We all want THE THING.
-“The thing” is that something, that bit of knowledge or understanding that will make us a better version of ourselves.
-Longing for “the thing” is why the self-help section of any bookstore is always the biggest and best stocked in the store.
-We all long for that magic bullet.
+“The thing” is that little bit of knowledge or understanding that will give us an edge, enlighten us and ultimately make us a better version of ourselves.
+The thing explains why the self-help section of any bookstore is always the biggest and busiest in any bookstore.
+Everyone wants the magic bullet that will bring transformation.

-We want the thing because growth, self-awareness and maturity are the fast-track to all the other things we all want in life.
+We all want growth, self-awareness and maturity because those things are the fast-track to everything else everyone wants in life.
 Things like healthy friendships, successful careers and happy families.
 For believers in Jesus the thing is the path to spiritual growth and wisdom.
 Those blessings inevitably lead to deeper understanding of our faith and greater intimacy with Jesus (2nd Peter 1:5-8, 2nd Peter 3:18, 2nd Corinthians 3:18)

 Humans are hard-wired to want all those things.